 "Look, we don't have time to stand around and argue!
-Whoever isn't going get off now.
+Whoever is going stay on, and whoever isn't get off.
 It won't be long before we have company.
 Shawn are you going?"
 It wasn't easy to rush everyone while they pondered such a dilemma, and now I realize, although it was totally necessary, it was also very dangerous.
 It remains one of my few, true regrets.